arcus/education_modules/bash_command_line_102/bash_command_line_102.md

 2. There are `.txt`, `.dat` and `.csv` files.
 3. The `.csv` file is named `Animals.csv` and each of the `.txt` and `.dat` files has the name of an animal.

 It is also a good idea to take a look at what each type of file contains.
 We would expect `Animals.csv` to be some sort of tabular data with rows and columns.
 You can use `cat` to display the file and confirm this.
+Throught this lesson, the results of each command will be shown in their own collapsible code block labeled **output**.

 If we take a look at the contents of a `.txt` file, we see a few words in Latin.